Go to our COVID-19 page for:

 This is not necessary.
 Our focus is to listen to you, understand your disability support needs and find out if you’re receiving enough support.

 It’s important that we maintain a professional working relationship with you to ensure that your care is prioritised.
-All our service facilitators understand the importance of keeping it professional and will therefore not connect with clients on social media.
+All our support facilitators understand the importance of keeping it professional and will therefore not connect with clients on social media.

 I need an urgent assessment.